H2CO3/Sparkling/doc/capi.md

 Runs the specified program and copies its result into `ret`; returns zero on success and nonzero on error, in which case, it sets an error message.

-Similarly to the previous three convenience functions, you have to call `spn_ctx_clean()` if this function returns an error (non-zero).

     int spn_ctx_callfunc(
         SpnContext *ctx,
         SpnValue *func,